 Service dogs are specially trained to help people with disabilities, much like therapy dogs.
 People with visual or hearing impairments, mental illnesses, social anxiety disorder, PTSD, or mobility problems require the assistance of a service dog.
 There are many types of service dogs, from large ones to small ones, depending on the circumstances.
 And the dogs have to undergo special training after which they receive a certificate.
 Apart from the basic commands like “sit” and “heel”, service dogs have to learn some special commands to take care of their owners.
 For example, Golden Retrievers can help the blind to cross the road and go up and down the stairs; Yorkies are trained to detect epileptic seizures and subtle changes in blood sugar levels for people with diabetes.

 Walmart’s official website indicates that dogs that are not service dogs are not allowed.
-Florida Today reported that the retailer added signs to stores around the US that read: "Service animals welcome.
-No pets.
-"The signage stated that non-service animals aren't permitted in grocery stores due to food safety concerns.
+See the screenshot below:That non-service animals aren't permitted in grocery stores mostly due to food safety concerns.

 It might not be the same in all Walmart branches, as some store managers might apply different policies, the so-called “per manager” policy.
 One compromise might be to have people who legitimately need the relief of emotional stress from the emotional support pets to meet with a Walmart manager and make an effort to get permission to bring the animal into the store.